BUCKLE(OPCSDEFS) Optical Printer Control System BUCKLE(OPCSDEFS)

 As with any signal going to the sensing input on a computer, the

-signal should never be open..the signal must pull either 5 volts
+signal should never be open.
+The signal must pull either 5 volts

-conductor for signal ground.
+ground if possible.
 Keep wire lengths as short as possible.

-computer, it may be that the wire is simply too long for such a low
+If noise problems persist, it may be that the wire is simply too

 If noise problems persist, and you have ruled out the computer,